Kimserey/BlogArchive/y.md

 ... other endpoints...
 ```

-The function takes a configuration record which will have the JWT configs like token lifespans and private key and takes a token which will be the Bearer token given in the request header.
-Note that there are multiple paths in which the token validation will fail, we need to handle every possible scenarios.

-Now when the token expires, a request to the refresh endpoint will be issued.

-Code

-Here we first validate the token and then get the last updated user principal.
-If the user hasn't been locked, we construct the new set of tokens and return it.

 And that's it!
-Using our authenticate function we can authenticate each desired endpoints of the sitelet.
-With the access token and refresh token we can have a secured API which can be queried from an SPA or a mobile app.
+Using our `authenticate` function we can authenticate each desired endpoints of the sitelet.
+With the `access token` and `refresh token` we can have a secured API which can be queried from an SPA or a mobile app.

 # Conclusion

-Today we saw how we could simply create a JWT authentication and authenticate the endpoint of our WebSharper sitelet Web API.
-We saw the difference between an access token and a refresh token and in which scenario they are used.
+Today we saw how we could create a simple JWT authentication and authenticate our endpoints for a WebSharper sitelet API.
+We saw the differences between an access token and a refresh token and in which scenario they are used.
+And we implemented a full Bearer authentication flow.
 As usual if you have any question leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!

 # Other posts you will like!